coleifer/peewee/docs/peewee/asyncio.rst

              with db:
                  db.create_tables([User])

-                 # Create admin user if does not exist.
+                 # Create admin user if it does not exist.
                  try:
                      with db.atomic():
                          User.create(username='admin')